karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 -->

 #### Story 1
-For a platform developer using Kubernetes, now I want to use Karmada to run apps on multiclusters.
-But the CD ecosystem is built based on the single cluster and the original HPA is heavily used.
-So I want to migrate the HPA resources to multiclusters without too much efforts.
-It is better to be compatible with the schema of HPA used in single cluster.
+As a platform developer using Kubernetes, I want to use Karmada to run apps on multiclusters, but my CD ecosystem is built based on a single cluster and the original HPA is heavily used.
+So I want to migrate the HPA resources to multiclusters without much effort.
+It is better to be compatible with the schema of HPA used in a single cluster.

 #### Story 2
-For an application developer, I create an HPA CR for the application running on Karmada with FederatedHPA enabled.
+As an application developer, I create an HPA CR for the application running on Karmada with FederatedHPA enabled.
 ```
 target cpu util 30%
 min replica 3